WGOW-FM

 WGOW-FM (102.3 MHz) is a commercial radio station licensed to Soddy-Daisy, Tennessee, and serving the Chattanooga metropolitan area.
 It is owned by Cumulus Media, and broadcasts a talk radio format.
-Cumulus also owns WGOW 1150 AM, which simulcasts some shows shared with 102.3 WGOW-FM, but has its own talk schedule most of the day.
-The radio studios and offices are on Pineville Drive in Chattanooga.
+Its radio studios and offices are on Pineville Drive in Chattanooga.

 WGOW-FM has an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off Caves Springs Road in Chattanooga, near Chickamauga Creek.
+Its transmitter is off Caves Springs Road in Chattanooga, near Chickamauga Creek.

 Programming

 Weekdays begin with a local news and information show, "The Morning Press," hosted by Jim Reynolds, Kevin West and Brian Joyce.
 Late mornings feature a talk show from Brad Giese and a local sports talk show airs in afternoon drive time, hosted by Scott McMahen and Joe Varner.
 The rest of the schedule is made up of nationally syndicated talk shows: Dave Ramsey, Free Talk Live, Armstrong & Getty and Red Eye Radio.

 Weekends feature shows on money, health, movies, the outdoors and cars.
 Weekend programs include Jim Bohannon and Tom Sullivan.
 WGOW is an affiliate of the Tennessee Titans Radio Network.
 Most hours begin with world and national news from ABC News Radio.